 He also contributed to the CBTF work on Wildlife Trade Policy Reviews in Uganda, Viet Nam, Nicaragua and Madagascar.
 This work resulted in the development of a Framework for Reviewing National Wildlife Trade Policies, and a study on Social Dynamics and Wildlife Trade.

 Prior to joining UNEP, Asad served as Programme Advisor for UNDP’s Regional Governance Programme for Asia (2001-2004) and he also worked with the Sustainable Development Policy Institute (SDPI), IUCN, and The Asia Foundation in Pakistan (1994-2000).

-Asad holds a Masters degree in Environment, Development and Policy from University of Sussex, UK and a Masters of Science degree in International Relations from Quaid-I-Azam University, Pakistan.
+Asad holds a Master of Arts degree in Environment, Development and Policy from University of Sussex, UK and a Master of Science degree in International Relations from Quaid-I-Azam University, Pakistan.